timrichardson/Prime-Ubuntu-18.04/README.md

 Note: the Ubuntu developer who works so hard on this, delivering Ubuntu and Mint the best Optimus experience of any Linux distribution, is working on a new approach to switching, which is close to the old pre 18.04 method.
 He has a harder task than unofficial solutions like this code, because he needs to find a solution that works with gdm3.

 ## Tear-free prime sync
-Please see the tip below about activating prime-sync for nvidia optimus tear free graphics on the laptop's panel wen in nvidia mode.
+Please see the tip below about activating prime-sync for nvidia optimus tear free graphics on the laptop's panel when in nvidia mode.
 With this script and that fix, you can look forward to a decent Optimus experience.

 # Dependencies and preparation: